Nature110625/C/LetUsC_ch1(Getting Started)/getting_started.md

 * device driver programs are exclusively written in C.
 * Program having constraints on time and space are written in C.
 * c provides several language elements to make hardware interaction feasible without compromising performance.
+* C has 45 operators available, but no operator for exponentiation.
+* After writing C program we need to type it and instruct the machine to execute it.
+* In **Editor** we type, then **Compiler** convert it to machine language instruction before machine can execute it.
+* **IDE: INTEGRATED DEVELOPMENT ENVIRONMENT** consists of an Editor as well as the Compiler.

 ### CONSTANTS
 * an entity that does not change.